justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 You can use [PIE Web Components](/engineers/web-components/) for Next 13 or earlier versions if you don't need SSR.
 If you need to render components on the server (SSR), [Snacks](https://snacks.takeaway.com/portal/) is the best library for you.

-We recommend updating to Next 14 if you would like to use our latest Web Components.
+We recommend updating to Next 14 if you would like to use SSR with our new Web Components.

 ### Vue and Nuxt 2